Across from Jonty’s neighbours in Mount Street we come to Club Row.

 In November 1853 William Lee Page married Thirza Henshaw, daughter of Samuel and Matilda (nee Barton), but stayed on in the Row.

 Both John Lee (in March 1862) and Elizabeth Lee (in March 1878) died in Club Row while son William and his family were firmly established at number 3.

 One member of this family was ‘adopted’ daughter Betsy Straw, taken in almost from birth after her natural mother Betsy (nee Barber) died in childbirth and father John went to live with his parents Richard and Hannah (nee Fisher) in Cotmanhay.

 Both William Lee and Thirza died at number 3 in February 1901 and March 1903 respectively.

-Daughter Elizabeth junior married labourer John Robinson in April 1870 and for a few years left Club Row to live in Hall Croft Place.
+Daughter Elizabeth junior married labourer John Robinson on April 17th, 1870 and for a few years left Club Row to live in Hall Croft Place.

-The couple returned in the late 1880’s and settled down at number 2.
+The couple returned in the late 1880’s and settled down at number 2 Club Row.

-Elizabeth junior’s elder sister Ann had married Codnor-born colliery engine driver John Neal senior in July 1853, after which she continued to live in the Row.
+Elizabeth junior’s elder sister Ann had married Codnor-born colliery engine driver John Neal senior on July 17th, 1853, after which she continued to live in the Row.